Dexqp/stiicky/README.md

 # commands
-to use these commands make a role names "Admin" and start the bot.
+to use these commands make a role names "Admin" (case sensitive) and start the bot.
 Next open the json file and change the "allowed_role": "Admin" to any role you want and use the !restart command

 !clearall - Deletes all previously sent messages by the bot in all channels in the server !restart - Restarts the bot (use this if you made changes to the json while it's running